2. DATA CONTROLLER

 We may share your personal data with the suppliers and partners that assist us in performing your order, or assist us with our IT operations, hosting, payment services, travel agency, telemarketing and other marketing.

 We may also share your data with other ActionAid Organisations to the extent that this is permitted by law.

-If you participate in one of our online campaigns, we may publish your name in campaign materials.
+If you participate in one of our online campaigns, we may publish your name in campaign materials on social media.
 You will always be informed before your information is processed.